-NHS Detectives report an unholy marriage is on the cards between Brexit and the Sustainability and Transformation Plans – with their not-so-hidden agenda of turning the NHS into a copy of the US private health insurance system plus a rump Medicare-type service for those who are too poor or too poorly to afford private health insurance, and driving those who can afford it to go private.
+NHS Detectives report an unholy marriage is on the cards between Brexit and the Sustainability and Transformation Plans – with their not-so-hidden agenda of turning the NHS into a Medicare-type service for those who are too poor or too poorly to afford private health insurance, and driving those who can afford it to go private.

 The New Economics Foundation reports that Brexit has driven a wedge between the UK and its closest allies in the EU, and Theresa May is looking for protection from the playground’s biggest bully – the USA.

 “But that unpleasant pact cannot end well.

 Trump’s protection comes with a price: locking in a downward spiral of regulatory standards in order to appease the interests of corporate power.”

 What has this to do with Sustainability and Transformation Plans?

 Just that the “transformation” bit of the Plans is about remaking the NHS in the image of the American private health insurance system with a Medicare -type rump to take minimal care of people who are too ill or poor to buy private health insurance.

 And a key – though barely noticed – agenda for Sustainability and Transformation Plans is the aim that by 2020, 50% of the funding for carrying out the STPs will come from the private sector, through Local Economic Partnerships.

 This is why it matters that there are people out in the street protesting against Trump.
 It is all One Fight against corporate takeover of our government, our public services and us – turning us all into corporate serfs.

 US companies are snapping up UK private Mental health companies